java stack trace analysis in WebLogic

 A Java stack trace displays a snapshot of the current state of all threads in a JVM (Java Virtual Machine) process.
 This trace represents a quick and precise way to determine bottlenecks, hung threads, and resource contention in your application.
+Here we will discuss on how to read and understand and do the java stack trace analysis.

 Understanding Thread States